borasemiz/my-nvim/README.md

-# 💤 LazyVim
+# 💤 My NeoVim Configuration

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
+Extending the starter template from [LazyVim](https://github.com/LazyVim/LazyVim).

-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+## Dependencies

+You need to have [`ripgrep`](https://github.com/BurntSushi/ripgrep) to be installed in your system.